Ask a doctor about a prescription for ABATTRA 12 MICROGRAMS/HOUR TRANSDERMAL PATCHES

 If you use too many patches or a patch with the wrong dose

-If you have applied too many patches or a patch with the wrong dose, remove them and contact your doctor immediately, go to the hospital or call the Toxicology Information Service, tel: 91 562 04 20 indicating the medication and the amount applied.
+If you have applied too many patches or a patch with the wrong dose, remove them and contact your doctor immediately, go to the hospital, or you can also call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount applied.

-Symptoms of overdose include breathing problems or weak breathing, fatigue, extreme drowsiness, inability to think clearly or walk or talk normally, and dizziness or confusion.
+Signs of overdose include breathing problems or weak breathing, fatigue, extreme drowsiness, inability to think clearly or walk or talk normally, and dizziness, dizziness, or confusion.
 An overdose can also cause a brain disorder known as toxic leukoencephalopathy.

 If you forget to change the patch